thedataincubator/data-science-blogs/js-viz-packages.md

 # The Rankings

-Below is a ranking of JavaScript data visualization packages that are useful for Data Science, based on Github and Stack Overflow activity, as well as npmjs [(javascript package manager)](https://www.npmjs.com/) downloads.
+Below is a ranking of the top 20 of 141 JavaScript data visualization packages that are useful for Data Science, based on Github and Stack Overflow activity, as well as npmjs [(javascript package manager)](https://www.npmjs.com/) downloads.
 The table shows standardized scores, where a value of 1 means one standard deviation above average (average = score of 0).
 For example, `chart.js` is 3.29 standard deviations above average in Github activity, while `plotly.js` is close to average.
 See [below for methods](#Methods).

 <img src="img/js_viz_rank.png" width=500px></img>